PhilippeDoucette/Flying-Robot/README.md

 # Flying robot

 [A flying robot has been built as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki)  Client/Server architecture is used to reduce the computational load on the robot.
-Most computation is done on servers, while the robot acts as a client.
-The robot may then have a smaller computer and lower cost.
-The server shares its workload among many robot-clients.
+Most processing is done on servers, while robots act as clients.
+A robot may then have a smaller computer and lower cost.
+The servers share workload among many robot-clients.
 Computation that would be difficult or impossible to perform on the robot is done on the servers.
 ### Server side processing includes:
   * Large dataset queries